pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :arg str opt: A string indicating the requested format, one of the above.
 A mixture of upper and lower case is supported.

-         .. versionchanged:: 1.16.3 Values "words" and "blocks" are now also accepted.
+         Changed in version 1.16.3 Values "words" and "blocks" are now also accepted.

-      :arg int flags: .. versionadded:: 1.16.2 indicator bits to control whether to include images or how text should be handled with respect to (white) spaces and ligatures.
+      :arg int flags: *(new in version 1.16.2)* indicator bits to control whether to include images or how text should be handled with respect to white spaces and ligatures.
 See :ref:`TextPreserve` for available indicators and :ref:`text_extraction_flags` for default settings.

       :rtype: *str, list, dict*
       :returns: The page's content as a string, list or as a dictionary.
 Refer to the corresponding :ref:`TextPage` method for details.